Potential Annual Savings

 - Direct billing relationships

-- Higher individual prices due to lower volumes
+- Note: individual prices are typically higher due to lower volumes

 Major LPG Suppliers for Metered Estates

 Several companies specialise in metered LPG supply to residential estates.
-Liquid Gas UK has a really helpful supplier search which tells you which suppliers are available in your area as well as their contact details.
+Liquid Gas UK has a helpful supplier search showing which suppliers operate in your area.
 Here's an overview of the main players:

 Calor Gas